Spicy Chickpea Burgers

 - A few sprigs of fresh rosemary

 - Fry the onions with the spices, ginger, and garlic.
-One complete, put to one side and allow cooling.
+When complete, put to one side and allow cooling.

 - Add the chickpeas, onion mixture and flour to a food processor.
 Pulse until it forms a lump.